Skip to Content

 Thirdly and most importantly- if you have used box colors to try and achieve your perfect color, I apologize in advance, but very rarely is your color going to be the desired outcome/color.

-To give you an example most colors use 20 vol peroxide or 6% to cover grey. through the mid-lengths and ends we actually only need a semi-activator or 1.5%.
-When the 6% is pulled through rather than the correct formula of only 1.5% it causes excessive breakage (otherwise known as a chemical haircut ), excessive dryness, a dull matte look to the hair and it does not feel nice at all!
+To give you an example most colors use 20 vol peroxide or 6% to cover grey.
+Through the mid-lengths and ends we actually only need a semi-activator or 1.5%.
+When the 6% is pulled through rather than the correct formula of only 1.5%, it causes cumulative damage, excessive dryness, and porosity over time.
+It can leave a dull matte look to the hair and it does not feel nice at all!

-When the correct salon color is used it causes; healthy shiny hair.
-Well-hydrated hair due to the silk proteins and nutrients in the semi colors, also makes it feel like it has substance and is actually Growing!
+When the correct salon color is used it causes healthy shiny hair.
+Well-hydrated hair due to the silk proteins and nutrients in the semi colors also makes it feel like it has substance and helps prevent breakage, allowing you to retain your length!

 So, now we have the red we love, it’s super important to be kind to your tresses.
 This means using a salon-quality shampoo and conditioner and mask once a week, it means protecting your gorgeous locks from the sun and chlorine if you are a swimmer!